 The Jotun FPSO redesign project

 Ane Mo works in the Balder Future project.
-A few months back, she got an idea – an idea that soon materialized into a redesign project engaging creative teenagers from Jæren.
+Early 2021, she got an idea – an idea that soon materialized into a redesign project engaging creative teenagers from Jæren.

 Learning about the Balder Future project and the re-use solution for the Jotun FPSO, Ane thought it would be brilliant to re-use as much as possible from the production vessel.
 The old living quarter proved to be a real treasure.
 Blinds, pillows, shower curtains and leather chairs – Ane saw opportunities, and turned southwards.
 To Jæren.

-Youth clubs from the four municipalities in the southern Jæren region were presented to the idea of redesigning the old Jotun textiles.
+Youth clubs from the southern Jæren region were presented to the idea of redesigning the old Jotun textiles.
 No persuasion needed, and the Jotun Redesign Project was born.
 Monica Cecilie Herredsvela in Ungdomsklubbane Ung i Hå, explains on behalf of the clubs:

 “The timing is perfect.
 We see that young people are increasingly concerned with sustainability, and especially with re-use and redesign to reduce future consumption.
 The project will not only create positive activities in the clubs, it will also raise awareness on some actual and important topics”.